microsoft/LightGBM/R-package/README.md

 Installing [Rtools](https://cran.r-project.org/bin/windows/Rtools/) is mandatory, and only support the 64-bit version.
 It requires to add to PATH the Rtools MinGW64 folder, if it was not done automatically during installation.

-The default compiler is Visual Studio (or [MS Build](https://visualstudio.microsoft.com/downloads/)) in Windows, with an automatic fallback to Rtools or any [MinGW64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/) (x86_64-posix-seh) available (this means if you have only Rtools and CMake, it will compile fine).
+The default compiler is Visual Studio (or [VS Build Tools](https://visualstudio.microsoft.com/downloads/)) in Windows, with an automatic fallback to Rtools or any [MinGW64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/) (x86_64-posix-seh) available (this means if you have only Rtools and CMake, it will compile fine).

 To force the usage of Rtools / MinGW, you can set `use_mingw` to `TRUE` in `R-package/src/install.libs.R`.